Photos

 Mother: Sarah Hartsfield

-Lucinda died not long after her marriage.
-Her husband later married her sister Lutilda (variously assumed to either be a twin sister or a younger sister).
-Some researchers have assumed that Lucinda and Lutilda were the same person, but that seems unlikely (There was two separate marriage bonds - one for Lucinda in 1813 and one for Lutilda in 1816; and years later David was described as being married three times 27).
+After her early death, her husband remarried to her sister Lutilda (variously assumed to either be a twin sister or a younger sister).
+Some researchers have assumed that Lucinda and Lutilda were the same person, but they were different people: There was two separate marriage bonds - one for Lucinda in 1813 and one for Lutilda in 1816.
+Years later David was described as being married three times 27.
+Not to mention that the separate marriages were documented in his family bible.

 They had the following children: